xperseguers/t3ext-cloudflare/Documentation/AdministratorManual/Configuration/Index.rst

   - **Zone / Cache Purge / Purge** *(for obvious reason)*
   - **Zone / Analytics / Read** *(for the Backend module showing statistics)*

-Naturally you should restrict your token to one or more zones.
+Naturally you should restrict your token to one or more zones (zone resources).